First Visit

 How to look after your Cosmetic Tattoo

-Immediately after a cosmetic tattooing procedure the area treated will look about 50% darker than the final results.
-This is temporary, the colour will lighten and soften over 3 to 14 days.
+Immediately after a cosmetic tattoo, the area treated will look about 30-50% darker than the final results.
+This is temporary, the colour will lighten and soften over 7 to 14 days.
 It is normal for the area to feel slightly tender or dry.
-Here are some instructions and tips to follow to look after your cosmetic tattoo.

 Eyebrow Care